 (3) Setup Transport Stream Receivers

 This sub-menu is used to configure the Transport Stream Receivers.
-As this configuration can also be performed via VLPro this sub-menu will not be covered in this section.
+As this configuration can also be performed via VLPro the sub-menu for this item will not be covered in this section.

 (4) Setup Clean Switch Parameters